-In order to prove Theorem~\ref{theo:algoritmo_corretto} we need some intermediate lemmas.
-The following property is at the base of the decomposition used in the Algorithm ``A'' of \citet{fred-khac-96}.
+To prove \cref{theo:algoritmo_corretto} we need some intermediate lemmas.
+The following property is at the base of the decomposition used in Algorithm ``A'' of \citet{fred-khac-96}.
 We state it in a form appropriate for our own subsequent discussion.